Status

 This project is to implement near-term and mid-term improvements to Animas View Drive prior to a long-term capital improvement project being constructed.
 Recent neighborhood concerns regarding safety for pedestrians and cyclists along Animas View Drive have brought multiple city departments together to investigate and implement quick strategies.
 There have been multiple injury crashes along the street including a pedestrian fatality in 2023, which make this initiative a high priority for the City.

 Animas View Drive used to be a highway, but over the years has evolved into a residential street with rural characteristics and no dedicated space for pedestrians and cyclists.
-The existing conditions include several driveways, 2-lanes, minimal shoulder with ditches, no sidewalks or bike lanes, and no parking lanes.
-The speed limit was reduced by City Council to 25-mph from 35-mph in 2021 in response to neighborhood requests.
-While this led to an initial reduction in speeds, speeds have gone back up with the 85th percentile speed being 36-mph.
-To reduce speeds without constant enforcement requires design changes to the street to force drivers to slow down.
+The existing conditions include several driveways, 2 lanes, minimal shoulder with ditches, no sidewalks or bike lanes, and no parking lanes.
+The speed limit was reduced by the City Council from 35 mph to 25 mph in 2021 in response to neighborhood requests.
+While this led to an initial reduction in speeds, speeds have gone back up, with the 85th percentile speed being 36 mph.

 To assist with the City's efforts, city staff involved traffic engineers from Toole Design to evaluate the near-term and mid-term improvements that came from the November 1, 2023, neighborhood meeting.
 Toole Design's evaluation and recommendations can be found here.